Summary

 preflight Response

 If all of the data is well formed, the server responds with an HTTP status code of 200 and provides a JSON response.
+While none of the preflight response keys are required, if not set it will result in the listed action being taken by the client.

 The JSON object has the following keys:

-enable_bundles NO boolean Enable bundle scanning true
+enable_bundles Use previous setting boolean Enable bundle scanning true

-1.) normal (or not set) The server intends only to send new rules.
+1.)
+NORMAL (or not set) The server intends only to send new rules.
 The client will not drop any existing rules.

-2.) clean Instructs the client to drop all non-transitive rules.
+2.)
+CLEAN Instructs the client to drop all non-transitive rules.
 The server intends to entirely sync all rules.

-3.) clean_all Instructs the client to drop all rules.
+3.)
+CLEAN_ALL Instructs the client to drop all rules.
 The server intends to entirely sync all rules.

 See Clean Syncs for more info.

 1.)
-“Disable” to not log or block any rule violations.
+DISABLE to not log or block any rule violations.

 2.)
-“AuditOnly” to only log violations, not block anything.
+AUDIT_ONLY to only log violations, not block anything.

-3.) “” (empty string) or “None” to not override the config
+3.)
+NONE to not override the config

 Example Preflight Response Payload